ask Louise about

 What restaurant in New York looks crap, but the food’s amazing?

 Lam Zhou delicious hand made noodle and dumplings, in Chinatown.
-And I would add here my favorite secret wrap spot, even though I am not sure the place can be called a restaurant.
+Also adding here my favorite secret wrap spot in the East Village, even though I am not sure it can properly called a restaurant.

 Where can you get the best cocktail in New York?
 Which one do you like?

-A French 75 with Hennessy VSOP at Catch in Meatpacking is always a good idea.
-That being said, to me the best cocktails are yet to sip, New York cocktail scene is one - if not - the best in the world.
+To me the best cocktails are yet to be sipped, New York dazzling cocktail scene is one - if not - the best in the world.
 Over-skilled Bartenders bring the cocktail experience to its quintessence.
-Don't hesitate to check my map for more recommendations!
+Don't hesitate to check my map for recommendations!

 Where would you take your partner in New York if you wanted to really pamper them?

 In New York I would take him cycling around the city.
-We would go for a picnic in Central Park, and stop by the Shed, on our way to the park.
+We would go for a picnic in Central Park, and stop by the MoMA, on our way to the park.
 Then we would go for an early concert at the NY Philharmonic and move to Air's Parlor to enjoy a glass of champagne with a unique dining experience at the Tokyo Record Bar.
-Then why not ending the day with a drink in a jazz club or on a rooftop, I am always mesmerized by the New York skyline.
+And end with a last drink on a rooftop.

 Which snacks can you only get in your country, and which ones do you recommend?

-First thing that comes to my mind Levain Bakery chocolate chip cookies!
+Levain Bakery chocolate chip cookies!
 A must-try in the city.
-My true addiction definitely remains raw kombucha that I discovered shortly after moving in.
+My true addiction definitely remains kombucha that I discovered shortly after moving in.
 The offer in NY is second to none!

 What are the New York spots a first-time visitor can’t miss?